timmorrisdev/ms4-sea-and-shore-store/README.md

 ### Fonts
-- I chose Montserrat from google fonts for the site as it gives good readability and has a modern asthetic.
+- I chose Montserrat from google fonts for the site as it gives good readability and has a modern aesthetic.

 ## Data Models and Schema